 Viral marketing comes in many forms but it’s usually videos that get the most attention.
 The funnier or peculiar the video, the faster it spreads online.
 A great example of viral video marketing done right is a funny viral video by Netto, a Danish supermarket.

-As of writing this video has over 20 million views and has been shared countless times across social media and news sites.
-It’s funny and cat-themed story clearly was a success and helped to increase the brand’s awareness significantly thanks to this video.
+As of writing this article, the video has over 20 million views and has been shared countless times across social media and news sites.
+It’s a funny and cat-themed story that was a clear success and helped to increase the brand’s awareness significantly.
 The cute cats probably also played an important role in the ad’s quick growth.

 Now you have a good understanding of all the popular digital advertising strategies out there, which should you be using for your business?